uezo/aiavatarkit/README.md

 from aiavatar.sts.llm.openai_responses_websocket import OpenAIResponsesWebSocketService llm = OpenAIResponsesWebSocketService(
     openai_api_key=OPENAI_API_KEY,
-    model="gpt-5.4",
+    model="gpt-5.6-terra",
     reasoning_effort="low",
     system_prompt="You are my cat."
 )
 ```

 NOTE: The WebSocket variant does not support the `temperature` parameter.
-Use `reasoning_effort` ("none", "low", "medium", "high") instead to control response behavior.
+Use `reasoning_effort` ("none", "low", "medium", "high", "xhigh", "max") instead to control response behavior.
 Dynamic Tool Calls are not supported in either variant, as the server-side history management via `previous_response_id` is incompatible with the pre-flight tool filtering calls.

+The WebSocket variant uses the event protocol directly rather than an OpenAI
+HTTP client.
+For Azure, set `ws_url` to the resource's `/openai` WebSocket base
+and set `model` to the deployment name; no `"azure"` model sentinel is needed.

 ### Claude